Skarsnik/QUsb2snes/README.md

 # QUsb2snes

 QUsb2Snes is a websocket server that provide an unified protocol for accessing hardware/software that act like a SNES (or are a SNES).
 A classic usage is to use the FileViewer client to upload roms to your SD2SNES.
-But it allows for more advanced usage like reading/writing the memory of the SNES
+But it allows for more advanced usage like reading/writing the memory of the SNES.

 # Developpers